Born in 1963 in Wakayama Prefecture, Japan, Risaku Suzuki currently lives and works in Tokyo.

 In “Sakura,” the blossoms of the intersecting branches appear melded together as one, making it difficult to distinguish the foreground from the the background.
 My work is about the experience of time and vision.
 The beauty of the sakura lies in the brevity of their blossoming, so I must rush to photograph their brilliance and vitality.
 I photograph sakura not as the conventional symbol of Japanese beauty but as an expression of the presence of time.

-Suzuki has held exhibitions worldwide and has received many prizes, including the Kimura Ihei Award, the most renowned award in the field of photography in Japan.
+In addition to exhibiting his pictures in exhibitions around the world, Suzuki has received many prizes, including the Kimura Ihei Award, the most renowned award in the field of photography in Japan.